kube-logging/logging-operator/docs/volume-drainer.md

 kubectl patch logging drainer --type merge -p '{"spec":{"fluentd":{"scaling":{"replicas":1}}}}'
 ```

-Wait for the logging operator to reconcile and start the drain job.
+Wait for the Logging operator to reconcile and start the drain job.

 In a new terminal, start a watch to examine how buffers change
 ```sh